Milk skimming process

 For standardization of milk, fat content in skimmed milk is of less importance because part of the cream is re-mixed to get the proper fat content in the standardized milk.
 For this reason, you may standardize at a higher capacity than used for skimming.

-Product quality
+Product Quality

 The product quality in a milk separation process is most often measured in terms of free fat and air in the discharged products.
-The temperature for crystallization and melting of milk fat range from 17-38°C. Therefore, it is important to heat the milk to about 45°C before separation, to be sure not to
+The temperature for crystallization and melting of milk fat ranges from 17-38°C. Therefore, it is important to heat the milk to about 45°C before separation, to be sure not to

-damage globules with partly melted fat.
 Free fat causes two serious faults, sticking and clumping.
-Rancid flavors may also develop as a result of lipolytic reactions.
+Rancid flavours may also develop as a result of lipolytic reactions.
 If the incoming milk contains too much air there will primarily be a problem with cream control and foaming in product tanks.
-Secondarily, air is the major cause for destruction of fat globule membranes.
-The membranes may repair themselves again, but the globule is smaller and free fat has occurred.
-Smaller globules mean more fat in skimmed milk.